Chris Sale is throwing hard again, and the results have been historically good

 2. Charlie Morton will attest, a villainous fastball does wonders for a pitcher.
 Sale leads baseball in strikeouts.
 Brooks Baseball, the provider of all the data in this column and an indispensible resource, shows Jacob deGrom is up nearly 1.8 mph this May over last May, and he leads in the NL in punchies.
 Eddie Butler got a big league rotation spot back with the Cubs because of the additional 2 mph that appeared on his heater.
 As his opt-out dawns, Masahiro Tanaka can’t hate gaining a mile and a half year-over-year on his fastballs.

-The instances with Morton and others, like Pirates starter, Chad Kuhl, are even more fascinating.
+The instances with Morton and others, like Pirates starter Chad Kuhl, are even more fascinating.
 Morton had a grunge-music fastball, living at 91 or 92, and suddenly he’s hammering 99s and providing a delightful complement to Dallas Keuchel and Lance McCullers Jr., a pair of delightful power pitchers in their own right.
 Kuhl regularly flirted with 95 last season as a rookie with Pittsburgh, but his last start – comfortably there and topping out at 99 – was either one hell of an anomaly or perhaps the start of something very interesting.

 This is the portion of the proceedings where it’s worth noting that, no, velocity does not equal success, and you need only ask …